 - If you want to use a system in person, we have desktop systems, Instructional Labs Systems, in Hill 120, Hill 248 and Hill 252 .

-The servers and desktop systems have the same basic software, the Centos7.x Linux Operating Systems.
+Unless noted, our servers and desktop systems have the same basic software, the Centos7.x Linux Operating Systems.
 You can connect to the systems remotely via ssh protocol, X2Go client and Windows Remote Desktop, or come one of the rooms in Hill.
 For more details, see specifications and status of these machines.
 Please be aware that these machines have preset limitations to prevent abuse and runaway processes.

 These systems are available to students, faculty, and staff.

 For specific instructions a variety of topics, including accounts on the system and how to use various programming languages there, see the

 Graduate student offices also have iLab machines and primarily used as a desktop system for the office.